AmplitudeAudio/sdk/docs/content/docs/project-setup/07-sound-object.md

 `RtpcCompatibleValue` `required`

 The `gain` property stores the value of the gain (the volume) of the sound object.
-The value should match the schema of an [RtpcCompatibleValue] object.
+The value should match the schema of a [RtpcCompatibleValue] object.

 ## bus

 `uint64` `required`

-This property stores the `id` of a bus object, on which this sound should be played on.
-A sound object can only be played by one bus at the time.
+This property stores the `id` of a bus object, on which this sound should be played.
+A sound object can only be played by one bus at a time.

 ## priority

 `RtpcCompatibleValue` `required`

-This property affects how the engine will prioritize this sound object relatively to all others.
-When the engine is out of active channels, sounds objects with low priority are muted when a play request is made with a sound object with higher priority.
+This property affects how the engine will prioritize this sound object relative to all others.
+When the engine is out of active channels, sound objects with low priority are muted when a play request is made with a sound object with higher priority.
 The value of this property should match the schema of an [RtpcCompatibleValue] object.

 ## spatialization

 `Spatialization` `default: None`

-The `spatialization` property specifies how the sound object's gain should be adjusted based on its distance to the attached listener.
+The `spatialization` property specifies how the sound object's gain should be adjusted based on its distance from the attached listener.
 It can have the following values:

 | ID  | Name                | Description                                                                                                                                                                          |
 | --- | ------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |